Houses built from cardboard boxes and small toys, with cardboard swimming pools on the roof.

 The cardboard box has fulfilled its role in protecting the goods being transported.
 Next, it will be transformed into a handy lighthouse for your child to play with.

 Tinkering with a cardboard box is the same endless stream of imagination - using your imagination to create something new and practise all sorts of things.
-No one predetermines how the game will turn out or what the cardboard box will eventually become.
+No one predetermines how the play will turn out or what the cardboard box will eventually become.
 This is creative play, where the child gets to create rather than the plaything dictating the direction of the play.

 Play is a fundamental right of the child